openmetalio/openmetal-docs/docs/operators-manual/day-4/kolla-ansible/prepare-kolla-ansible.md

 whereas `/opt/kolla-ansible-cli/ansible/inventory/multinode` groups the hosts as required by Kolla Ansible.

-**Caution\!** Read over `/opt/kolla-ansible-cli/inventory.yml` to ensure the *hosts specified within match the hosts you intend to make changes to.
+Double check the hosts specified in `/opt/kolla-ansible-cli/inventory.yml` match the hosts listed in the Assets page of your cloud in OpenMetal Central.

 #### Missing Inventory